By: Licensed Mold Assessor Brad Fishbein

 I get it...

-You have this mold problem in a section of your home and you can't even go in that area with fear of getting sick.
+You have this mold problem in a section of your home and you can't even go in that area for fear of getting sick.

 You want to get this "mold problem" solved as quickly and cheaply as possible.
 One of the mold professionals can't get out there until next Wednesday and another company wants to wait until you contact your insurance company.